What is Cluster Feeding?

 - You spend more bonding time with your baby.

 I Feel so Helpless!
 What Can I Do?

 - Relax.
 The fact that your baby is continuously breastfeeding does not necessarily indicate a low milk supply.
 The more you relax, the calmer your baby will be.
-If you are worried that you have a low milk supply, you can read the signs that show whether your baby is drinking enough.
+If you are worried about a low milk supply, you can read the signs showing whether your baby is drinking enough.

 - Spend some Skin-to-Skin time with your baby.
 The benefits of Skin-to-Skin contact are endless.
-Bunch feeding can calm your baby in an instant, it also boosts your hormone production, so that your body can cope with your baby’s demands.
+Bunch feeding can instantly calm your baby and boost your hormone production so your body can cope with your baby’s demands.
 The skin contact triggers the release of Oxytocin, which soothes you and your baby.

 - ‘Wear’ your baby during the day or when possible.
-When you keep a baby close to you, he/she tends to be much more relaxed and comfortable.
+When you keep a baby close to you, they tend to be much more relaxed and comfortable.
 Your closeness might be all your little one needs.
 Try breastfeeding your baby while in a sling; this gives you the freedom to use your hands.

 - Swaddle your baby for sleep time; this has a calming effect on a baby and may increase the time a baby sleeps at once.